 • exacerbation of bronchitis;

-• inflammatory processes in the paranasal sinuses, characterized by a complicated course, for example, sinusitis;
+• inflammatory processes in paranasal sinuses nose, characterized by a complicated course, for example, sinusitis;

 • pulmonary inflammation of any form;

-• inflammatory processes of an infectious nature of the ENT organs;
+• inflammatory processes of the infectious nature of the ENT organs;

-• infections developing against the background of cystic fibrosis;
+• infections that develop against the background of cystic fibrosis;

-• inflammation of the genitourinary system: pyelonephritis, inflammation of the prostate, chlamydia;
+• inflammation genitourinary system: pyelonephritis, inflammation of the prostate, chlamydia;

 • furunculosis.

-The active ingredient of the drug is the chemical component of the same name - levofloxacin...
-The composition of the medicine contains additional components: cellulose, sodium chlorine, dihydrate, disodium edetate, titanium dioxide, iron oxide, calcium stearate.
+The active substance of the drug is the chemical component of the same name - levofloxacin.
+The medicine contains additional components: cellulose, sodium chloride, dihydrate, disodium edetate, titanium dioxide, iron oxide, calcium stearate.

 Levofloxacin has several forms of release.
 Today in domestic pharmacies you can buy drops, tablets and solution for infusion.